-Otavalo is currently considered one of the most important tour destinations in Ecuador, due to its ancestral cultural heritage, enriched by millenary traditions, myths, legends and customs together with Andean landscapes of outstanding beauty: mountains, lakes, waterfalls and rivers, which as per the Otavalo Cosmovision, possess life and energy.
+Otavalo is currently considered one of the most important tour destinations in Ecuador, due to its ancestral cultural heritage, enriched by millenary traditions, myths, legends and customs together with Andean landscapes of outstanding beauty: mountains, lakes, waterfalls and rivers.
 Note: Early morning departure required.

-This excursion goes north, to the land of the Otavalos and South America’s most famous Indian fair, along the Panamerican Highway through dramatic mountain scenery to the textile market of Otavalo, where you will enjoy visiting the many stalls full of ponchos, scarves, blankets, wall hangings, woven belts (fajas), hats, handbags and much more.
-Here, Otavaleños barter in silence, in marked contrast to the raucous noise of other markets; take your time to negotiate the best bargains.
+This excursion goes north, to the land of the Otavalos and South America’s most famous Indian fair, along the Panamerican Highway through dramatic mountain scenery to the textile market of Otavalo, where stalls are filled with ponchos, scarves, blankets, wall hangings, woven belts (fajas), hats, handbags and much more.
 Then, proceed to Peguche, an Indian village very near Otavalo that is home to the artisans who do the weaving in their homes; learn about their culture and everyday life.
 Lunch is at one of the charming country inns or haciendas of the area.

 Day 4 – Quito / Mashpi Lodge (B/L/D)

 The forest transforms by sunset: the sounds and smells intensify and other senses are awakened.
 Discover the evening croaking of nocturnal frogs and incessant buzz of insects.
 Turn off your flashlights and observe sparkling fireflies and feel bats zipping by.
 And on the ground, discover the faint glow of bioluminescent fungi all around.
-As you continue exploring, owls and other nocturnal birds may call into the night, while the rustling of branches above ay mean that we’re in the presence of kinkajous (Potos flavus), an arboreal mammal relative to the raccoon, making their way through the trees in search of ripe fruit.
-The excursion begins at 7 PM and takes about 45 min to an hour.
+As you continue exploring, owls and other nocturnal birds may call into the night, while the rustling of branches above may mean that we’re in the presence of kinkajous (Potos flavus), an arboreal mammal relative to the raccoon, making their way through the trees in search of ripe fruit.
 Return to the lodge to enjoy a delicious dinner.